 Instances

-What is this default-ubuntu-2004 thing and what is an Instance?
+What is this default-ubuntu-2404 thing and what is an Instance?

-A Test Kitchen Instance is a combination of a Suite and a Platform as laid out in your kitchen.yml file.
-Test Kitchen has auto-named our only instance by combining the Suite name ("default") and the Platform name ("ubuntu-20.04") into a form that is safe for DNS and hostname records, namely "default-ubuntu-2004".
+A Test Kitchen Instance represents a unique combination of a Suite and a Platform as defined in your kitchen.yml file.
+In this example, Test Kitchen automatically generates the instance name by joining the Suite name (default) and the Platform name (ubuntu-24.04), resulting in default-ubuntu-2404.
+This naming convention ensures the instance name is safe for use in DNS and hostnames.

 Bringing machine 'default' up with 'virtualbox' provider...